GLOBAL MARKETS-Asia shares hit 15-month high as traders wait for CPI

 SINGAPORE, May 14 (Reuters) - Asian shares hovered around 15-month highs on Tuesday and the dollar was firm ahead of highly anticipated U.S. inflation data, while Japanese bonds were squeezed as the central bank pulled back a little on its bond buying programme.

+U.S., British and European equity futures were broadly steady, with the FTSE and Europe's STOXX 600 set to open near record levels.

-MSCI's broadest index of Asia-Pacific shares outside Japan climbed slightly and hit its highest since early 2023 in morning trade, as a strong rally in Hong Kong shares extended into a fourth consecutive week.
+MSCI's broadest index of Asia-Pacific shares outside Japan hit its highest since early 2023 in morning trade, before settling back to flat.
+Japan's Nikkei was edged higher.

 The main focus this week is on Wednesday's actual U.S. CPI figures, to see whether some upside surprises in the first quarter were a blip or a worrying trend.
 Expectations are for core CPI to slow from an annual 3.8% in March to 3.6% for April.